 Mikemilken.com » Biography

 Named one of the '75 Most Influential People of the 21st Century' by Esquire magazine, Michael Milken is beginning his fifth decade of driving social change with a consistent focus on disrupting - and improving - the status quo.
+He is recognized as an innovator in access to capital, medical research, education and public health.
 It was in 1972, three years after Milken began a legendary career on Wall Street, when his wife told him her mother had been diagnosed with breast cancer.
 That marked the beginning of his search for medical solutions, which has played as large a role in his life as his better-known innovations in finance.
 Nearly 33 years after he began parallel careers in philanthropy and finance, Fortune magazine wrote, "No one had ever really pulled together the full picture of how - and how much - (Milken) has shaken up the medical establishment and saved lives."
 Fortune corrected that with a 2004 cover story under the headline The Man Who Changed Medicine.
 Fortune stressed the changes he wrought, not just the checks he wrote.
 "Now thousands are living longer - and leaders everywhere are taking notice."

 In 1982, Milken formalized his previous philanthropy by co-founding the Milken Family Foundation (www.mff.org), which was to be endowed with several hundred million dollars.
 The Foundation has worked closely with more than 1,000 organizations around the world.
 Over the past three decades, it has supported extensive programs to help address difficult inner-city issues, assist families of children with cancer and build youth programs.
 It has also supported worldwide research on pediatric neurology, nutrition, leukemia, brain cancer and breast cancer.
 The MFF's most acclaimed program, the Milken Educator Awards, was established in 1985 and is now the largest teacher-recognition program in the U.S., operating in partnership with state departments of education across America.
 Dubbed the "Oscars of Teaching" by Teacher Magazine, it has awarded tens of millions of dollars to honor thousands of K-12 teachers and principals.
 Each educator receives an unrestricted $25,000 prize and participates in an annual professional-development conference.